maximaximal/Paracooba/doc/pages/CNFTree.md

   3. Remote Parent & Local Sibling
   4. Remote Parent & Remote Sibling

-These situations are differentiated in paracuber::CNFTree::setState.
+These situations are differentiated in paracooba::CNFTree::setState.

 Additionally, only UNSAT results need to be handled with care.
 SAT results can always just be sent upwards.